 Vegetarian chili is also delicious if you have some peppers, onions, or other veggies to add.

-And white chicken chili can be made with broth and beans.
+And white chicken chili can be made with broth and white beans.

 You can use prepared pasta sauce, or make your own with a can of tomato sauce and some seasoning.